webplatform/docs/Beginners/index.md

 In this course, you'll be writing a lot of code, and testing it out in web browsers.
 Before you start, you should at least have the following installed:

 * The newest browsers you are able to install.
 If you don't have them already, grab them from the homepages of [http://www.google.com/chrome Chrome], [http://www.mozilla.org/firefox Firefox], [http://microsoft.com/ie Internet Explorer], [http://www.opera.com Opera], and [http://www.apple.com/safari/ Safari].
 * A decent text editor.
-Reasonable free options are [http://notepad-plus-plus.org/ Notepad++] for Windows, [http://www.barebones.com/products/TextWrangler/ TextWrangler] for Mac, and [http://bluefish.openoffice.nl/index.html Bluefish] for Linux.
+Reasonable free options are [http://notepad-plus-plus.org/ Notepad++] for Windows, [http://www.barebones.com/products/TextWrangler/ TextWrangler] for Mac, [http://bluefish.openoffice.nl/index.html Bluefish] for Linux and [http://brackets.io Brackets] for Mac and Windows (Linux version coming soon).

 Now roll your sleeves up and let's get ready to learn. [[tutorials|Browse our full list of learning articles]] if you exhaust the list of articles here, and want to learn more!